mic21053/PONG-atari-without-using-convolutional-networks-CNN-/README.md

 Thus, we encrypted the state of the game through 8 digits.

 In **the sixth point**, we set all the hyperparameters of the model.

+In **the seventh point**, we will create a function that builds the architecture of our model.
+The most interesting layer is the first one.
+This is a recurrent layer.
+It accepts as input, in addition to the current one, several other previous states of the environment in the amount specified in the "RNN_LENGTH" hyperparameter.
+This allows us to take into account the dynamics of the ball's movement, that is, its trajectory.
+Next, we will create two models with this architecture.
+They will be absolutely identical, except for the weights, which will be initialized randomly.
+Let's take a look at the "summary" of this model.